 You also shouldn't feel like every blog post should align with a service.
 Show off your company's culture by writing blog posts on after-work events, new employees, or different hobbies your co-workers have.
 This will show you as an authentic company that people want to do business with.

 I ended up finding that the best advice and tidbits came from networking during lunch or in between sessions.
-Questions like 'which marketing software do you use' or 'how did you get buy-in from management on a website redesign' helped inform me and lead my marketing strategy.
+Questions like 'which marketing automation software do you use' or 'how did you get buy-in from management on a website redesign' helped inform me and lead my marketing strategy.

 As much as marketing conferences helped me, so did marketing blogs, podcasts and books.
 I started subscribing to marketing blogs because I needed to figure out our marketing strategy and stay on top of trends.
 Content from Yoast, Moz, HubSpot, CCO, and others helped me bring leads into our website using content marketing and SEO best practices.

 As far as marketing books, I read books such as Value Proposition Design, The Long Tail, and Everybody Writes.
 But for me, the book that finally connected the light bulb in my head on technical marketing was TREW's own book, Smart Marketing for Engineers.
 This book was written for the lone marketers at technical companies and it will give you everything you need to fill your marketing and sales funnels.

 Here's my copy of Smart Marketing for Engineers with pages falling out of it because I've read it so much.